Bucket-Front-End/Bucket-Front-End/README.md

-- Hey, I’m @Bucket-Front-End
+- Hey, I’m Adam.
--I enjoy Front-End Development and creating beautiful designs that speak to people visually.
+- I enjoy Front-End Development and creating beautiful designs that speak to people visually.
 - I'd like to learn more about React.js and always wanting to learn as much as I can in any coding language...

 <!---